How to Find Strong Buy Consumer Staples Stocks Using the Zacks Rank

 Moreover, stocks with a new #1 (Strong Buy) ranking have some of the biggest profit potential, while those that fell to a #4 (Sell) or #5 (Strong Sell) have some of the worst.

-Let's take a look at Coty (COTY), which was added to the Zacks Rank #1 list on April 18, 2023.
+Let's take a look at Inter Parfums (IPAR), which was added to the Zacks Rank #1 list on March 4, 2023.

-New York-based Coty Inc., along with its subsidiaries, manufactures, markets, and distributes beauty products worldwide.
-The company sells its products through retailers, including hypermarkets, supermarkets, independent and chain drug stores and pharmacies, upscale perfumeries, upscale and mid-tier department stores, nail salons, specialty retailers, duty-free shops and traditional food, and drug and mass retailers.
-It also markets products under the Astor, Coty, Joop!, Jovan, Manhattan, and N.Y.C.
-New York Color brands.
+Inter Parfums, Inc. is engaged in the manufacturing, distribution and marketing of a wide range of fragrances and related products.
+Organized as per the laws of the State of Delaware in May 1985, the company was formerly known as Jean Philippe Fragrances, Inc. In July 1999, the company changed its name to Inter Parfums, Inc.

-Two analysts revised their earnings estimate upwards in the last 60 days for fiscal 2023.
-The Zacks Consensus Estimate has increased $0.01 to $0.37 per share.
-COTY boasts an average earnings surprise of 24.2%.
+Five analysts revised their earnings estimate upwards in the last 60 days for fiscal 2023.
+The Zacks Consensus Estimate has increased $0.37 to $4.11 per share.
+IPAR boasts an average earnings surprise of 36.2%.

-Earnings are forecasted to see growth of 32.1% for the current fiscal year, and sales are expected to increase 1.2%.
+Earnings are expected to grow 3.5% for the current fiscal year, while revenue is projected to increase 15.2%.

-Additionally, COTY has climbed higher over the past four weeks, gaining 10.1%.
-The S&P 500 is up 6.2% in comparison.
+Additionally, IPAR has climbed higher over the past four weeks, gaining 12.6%.
+The S&P 500 is up 3.3% in comparison.

 Bottom Line

-With a #1 (Strong Buy) ranking, positive trend in earnings estimate revisions, and strong market momentum, Coty should be on investors' shortlist.
+With a #1 (Strong Buy) ranking, positive trend in earnings estimate revisions, and strong market momentum, Inter Parfums should be on investors' shortlist.

 If you want even more information on the Zacks Ranks, or one of our many other investing strategies, check out the Zacks Education home page.